Pixar has mastered computer animation and, possibly, hidden storytelling.

 Did you like this?

-Then maybe you'll like our watch guide for Marvel films and TV show before you go see The Avengers: End Game in theatres:
+Then maybe you'll like our watch guide for Marvel films and TV show before you watch The Avengers: End Game: